rrgodhorus/fromcavestocars/README.md

 If you find a security problem here, please email jcappos@nyu.edu.
 Since this doesn't have any sensitive data and no one is using this in production for anything, I'm not going to ask you to bother with GPG signing, etc.

 ## What is here?
 Most of the files have a comment block at the top or are only a few lines.
 However, to run this, you need to set up a bunch of environment variables with your API keys.
 You also would need to copy everything in examplefiles/ to the root directory of the project.

 Note that this design was done by a mix of just going where the LLM took me and me steering it in reasonable directions.
-So it has a really weird mix of json files, databases, etc.
+So it has a really weird mix of json files, databases, etc.  It also assumes that there is persistent state (see userstatedict and the local database files).
+This all will need to be converted over to run in a stateless manner in the cloud.